linroger/Wealth-of-Nations/Fixed Income Asset Pricing/Problem Sets/Fixed Income HW LaTeX Files.md

 We want to price the Ginnie Mae Pass-Through security GNSF 4,    which on November 1,    2014,    was trading at \$106.5781.
 This pass-through security was collateralized by a pool of mortgages with a weighted average coupon (WAC) = 4.492\%,    and a weighted average maturity (WAM) = 311 (months).
 We proceed as follows:

-1. Compute Forward Volatilities from Cap Volatility Quotes: The software was set up to compute both the LIBOR curve from the swap data and the forward volatilities from the available cap volatilities.
-Figure 1 plots the LIBOR curve and the Forward Curve,    quarterly compounded.
+1. Compute Forward Volatilities from Cap Volatility Quotes: The software was set up to compute both the [[A Guide to the Front End and Basis Swap Markets#London Interbank Offered Rate (LIBOR)|LIBOR]] curve from the swap data and the forward volatilities from the available cap volatilities.
+Figure 1 plots the [[A Guide to the Front End and Basis Swap Markets#London Interbank Offered Rate (LIBOR)|LIBOR]] curve and the Forward Curve,    quarterly compounded.
 Instead,    Figure 2 plots the forward and flat volatility.
 As it can be seen,    the data are rather sparse,    and so interpolation methods are required.
 Moreover,    we can also see a couple of “humps” in the volatility,    around maturity of 7 years and 10 years.
 These humps may be artificial data errors,    such as stale quotes.
 The impact on the flat volatility is not that big,    but the impact on the forward volatilities – those that need to be entered in the binomial tree – is substantial.
 The reason is that the flat volatility can be thought of as an average of forward volatilities.
 It follows that forward volatilities are sort of marginal values of the flat volatilities.
 Thus,    little variation of an average (flat vol) implies large variation of the marginal value (forward volatility),    as it is apparent from the plot.
 Some smoothing of the data in this case would be warranted,    to eliminate the noise in the data.

 2. Fit the BDT model to the discount curve and forward volatilities.
 The next step is to fit the BDT model.
 Both the Matlab code and Excel spreadsheet guides were set up to do this automatically.
 The algorithm is described in Teaching Notes 5,    but essentially,    the methodology ensures that the tree is consistent with the current yield curve and the option implied,    percent volatilities obtained above.
 Because the coupons will be paid monthly,    we would need to have the binomial tree be calibrated at the monthly frequency,    that is,    $\Delta t = 1/12$.
 While this could be done easily in the code,    it adds one more step (interpolation of zero-coupon and implied volatilities at the monthly horizon) and it adds quite a bit of computation time.
 We therefore keep the assumption $\Delta t = 0.25$,    for simplicity.
 Table 1 contains the results of the binomial tree.
 The BDT model fits well the current zero coupon curve,    as shown in Figure 3.